-This is the web site for the London Branch of the Association of Teachers of Mathematics London Branch working with the Mathematical Association London Branch, meeting at The Institute of Education, University College London (The IoE!).
+This is the web site for the London Branch of the Association of Teachers of Mathematics London Branch working with the Mathematical Association London Branch, meeting at The Institute of Education, University College London.

 Use the contact form to send us your details and we will mail you details of all events and keep you updated.